nmaue/O365-Licensing/README.md

 Licenses can also be removed from an entire OU if defined

+Obviously don't actually have the password in the script, but have it read in from an encrypted file

 ## Todo
 * Change the piping to actual variable statements
 * Clean it up using powershell classes